El Greco Biography | Oil Paintings

 Laocoon, now in Washington D.C.
 Should also be mentioned.
 It is the only mythological work in his whole vast output, and it marked the dawn of the Siglo De Oro in Spain.

 El Greco is regarded as a precursor of both Expressionism and Cubism and hundreds of years ahead of his time.
-A significant innovation of El Greco's mature works is the interweaving between form and space; a reciprocal relationship is developed between the two which completely unifies the painting surface.
-This interweaving would re-emerge three centuries later in the works of Cézanne and Picasso.
+A significant innovation of El Greco's mature works is the interlacing among shape and space, a proportional relationship is created between the two which totally brings together the painting surface.
+This joining would re-emerge three centuries later in the artworks of Cézanne and Picasso.

 The very interesting THEN & NOW photo section.
 See, the present day location that inspired the famous artist El Greco.
 We travel the world to find the exact location where the artist set up his easel to paint.
 We photograph it as it appears today.
 Now, you can compare side by side photos of the original oil painting and the present-day location.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist.